dagelf/pi/README.md

     # systemctl disable dnsmasq.service
     # systemctl stop dnsmasq.service
     # rm /etc/resolv.conf  # this is a symlink to a dynamic file, will automatically be recreated
+    # I have also seen newer firefoxes take over port :53, to disable this open about:config and
+    # look for network.dns.offline-localhost and set it to false

 Configure an IP addres on your network interface: